Children need sleep, but they often fight bedtime.

 Toddlers (1-3 years):

 Toddlers have figured out that things happen at night, and they don’t want to miss out.
 They’re also mobile and can climb out of bed.
-They want their independence, but also want to be with their parents.
+They want their independence, but they also want to be with their parents.
 So it’s tough to get toddlers to sleep the 12-14 hours — including one good nap — that they need every day.

 Preschoolers (3-5 years):